-Through this program, schools can apply individually or as a cluster for a single round of funding of up to $25,000, to be expended by June 30, 2020.
-Successful schools will be funded using the
+Through this program, schools were able to apply individually or as a cluster for a single round of funding of up to $25,000, to be expended by June 30, 2020.
+Successful schools were funded using the

 Schools Targeted Funding Governance Model (STFGM).